dsanson/Pandoc.tmbundle/README.markdown

 ### Autocompletion of Citation Keys

-If $TM\_PANDOC\_BIB points to a bibtex or mods xml file, then you can use TextMate's autocompletion (type part of a word then hit the ESCAPE key) to complete citation keys.
+If $TM\_PANDOC\_BIB points to a bibtex, ris, citeproc json, or mods xml file, then you can use TextMate's autocompletion (type part of a word then hit the ESCAPE key) to complete citation keys.
 I have no idea how robust this is: I am just using regexps in ruby to find the citation keys.
-It shouldn't be hard to expand support for other bibliography formats.
+It shouldn't be hard to expand support for other bibliography
+formats: let me know if there is a format that you are using that is not supported.
+(FYI: support for completion from a zotero database is something I'd like to add once zotero's api allows it.)

 ### Markdown Tidy